SpellcraftAI/oaib/README.md

    average number of tokens per request) drops below 90% of the limit.

+2. By default, important logs are stored at `oaib.txt`.
+This can be disabled using the `silent` flag.

-2. There's an error with TPM/RPM progress bar display in Jupyter Notebooks.
+3. There's an error with TPM/RPM progress bar display in Jupyter Notebooks.
 This is caused by a `tqdm.notebook` bug where only the initial totals (here, our limits) are used to calculate the width of the bar.
 The text percentage displays are accurate.